CSCI265MacroHard/CSCI265/Documentation/proof-of-concept.md

 The 3D environment was the first hurdle in the game's implementation.
 Our main concern was whether it would be possible to program a 3D game within the semester's timeframe.
 The focus of this issue was creating a 3D environment that allowed players to move around within it.

-## 1.2 Video streaming Audio/Lighting (Nick TODO)
+## 1.2 Video streaming Audio/Lighting
-## Implementation of VideoStreamPlayer in Godot
+Implementation of VideoStreamPlayer in Godot
 - Lack of built in functionality (no downscaling, video seeking, directional audio)
 - Only supports ogg/ogv video format
-## Creating a process for obtaining optimized video previews in ogv format.
+Creating a process for obtaining optimized video previews in ogv format.
 - Recording in OBS in mp4 format, what are the best settings?
 - Best methods to convert?
 Ideal FPS?
 Ideal Resolution?
 - What is our size limit?
 (2mb arbitrarily) How long of a preview does that give?
-## Preview video itself: Customizable UI for flashing "Press Start!"
+Preview video itself: Customizable UI for flashing "Press Start!"
 Or "Insert Coin!"
-## Need a cabinet to put the preview on! (solidifies aspect ratio and scale)
+Need a cabinet to put the preview on! (solidifies aspect ratio and scale)

 ## 1.3 Ticket Shop UI
 Since the team wanted to bring out a real arcade experience by implementing spatial sounds and interactable NPCs, the User Interface for the Ticket Shop would mainly focus on bringing that experience.